Introduction to Collaborative DesignOps using Cubyts

 •

-Integrations with tools such as Jira, Slack, Google Drive, Figma, and analytics platforms are essential for seamless collaboration and data-driven insights in design teams.
+Integration with tools such as Slack, Jira, Figma, Google Drive, and analytics platforms ensures seamless cross-team collaboration and centralized information.

 Notable Quotes

-"Product managers feel design is a black box, with no visibility into timelines or accountability."
+"Product managers see design as a black box; they don’t have visibility into timelines or accountability."

-"You can create a design roadmap in Qubits in just half a minute based on your chosen design process."
+"With Qubits, you can create a design roadmap in half a minute aligned to your preferred design process."

 Or choose a question: